Magnetic monopole: Searches for magnetic monopoles

-High energy particle colliders have been used to try to create magnetic monopoles.
+High-energy particle colliders have been used to try to create magnetic monopoles.
 Due to the conservation of magnetic charge, magnetic monopoles must be created in pairs, one north and one south.
 Due to conservation of energy, only magnetic monopoles with masses less than half of the center of mass energy of the colliding particles can be produced.
-Beyond this, very little is known theoretically about the creation of magnetic monopoles in high energy particle collisions.
+Beyond this, very little is known theoretically about the creation of magnetic monopoles in high-energy particle collisions.
 This is due to their large magnetic charge, which invalidates all the usual calculational techniques.
-As a consequence, collider based searches for magnetic monopoles cannot, as yet, provide lower bounds on the mass of magnetic monopoles.
+As a consequence, collider-based searches for magnetic monopoles cannot, as yet, provide lower bounds on the mass of magnetic monopoles.
 They can however provide upper bounds on the probability (or cross section) of pair production, as a function of energy.

 The ATLAS experiment at the Large Hadron Collider currently has the most stringent cross section limits for magnetic monopoles of 1 and 2 Dirac charges, produced through Drell–Yan pair production.
-A team led by Wendy Taylor searches for these particles based on theories that define them as long lived (they don't quickly decay), as well as being highly ionizing (their interaction with matter is predominantly ionizing).
+A team led by Wendy Taylor searches for these particles based on theories that define them as long lived (they do not quickly decay), as well as being highly ionizing (their interaction with matter is predominantly ionizing).
 In 2019 the search for magnetic monopoles in the ATLAS detector reported its first results from data collected from the LHC Run 2 collisions at center of mass energy of 13 TeV, which at 34.4 fb−1 is the largest dataset analyzed to date.

 The MoEDAL experiment, installed at the Large Hadron Collider, is currently searching for magnetic monopoles and large supersymmetric particles using nuclear track detectors and aluminum bars around LHCb's VELO detector.
 The particles it is looking for damage the plastic sheets that comprise the nuclear track detectors along their path, with various identifying features.
 Further, the aluminum bars can trap sufficiently slowly moving magnetic monopoles.
 The bars can then be analyzed by passing them through a SQUID.

-The astrophysicist Igor Novikov argues that the fields of macroscopic black holes are potential magnetic monopoles, representing the entrance to an Einstein–Rosen bridge.